leeper/cregg/README.Rmd

 # Simple Conjoint Analyses and Visualization

 **cregg** is a package for analyzing and visualizing the results of conjoint ("cj") factorial experiments using methods described by Hainmueller, Hopkins, and Yamamoto (2014).
-It provides functionality that is useful for analyzing and otherwise examining conjoint experimental data:
+It provides functionality that is useful for analyzing and otherwise examining conjoint experimental data through a main function - `cj()` - that simply wraps around a number of analytic tools:

- - Estimation of average marginal component effects (AMCEs) for fully randomized conjoint designs and munging of AMCE estimates into tidy data frames, via `amce()`
+ - Estimation of average marginal component effects (AMCEs) for fully randomized conjoint designs (as well as designs involving an unlimited number of two-way constraints between features) and munging of AMCE estimates into tidy data frames, via `amce()`
  - Calculation of marginal means (MMs) for conjoint designs and munging them into tidy data frames via `mm()`
  - Tabulation of display frequencies of feature attributes via `freqs()` and cross-tabulation of feature restrictions using `props()`
  - Diagnostics to assess preference heterogeneity, including an omnibus statstical test (`cj_anova()`) and tidying of differences in MMs (`mm_diffs()`) and AMCEs (`amce_diffs()`) across subgroups